ckan/ckanext-xloader/README.rst

 DataPusher - parses CSV rows, converts to detected column types, converts the data to a JSON string, calls datastore_create for each batch of rows, which reformats the data into an INSERT statement string, which is passed to PostgreSQL.

-ckanext-shift - pipes the CSV file directly into PostgreSQL using COPY.
+Express Loader - pipes the CSV file directly into PostgreSQL using COPY.

-In `tests <https://github.com/davidread/ckanext-shift/issues/22>`_, ckanext-shift is 35-50% faster than DataPusher.
+In `tests <https://github.com/davidread/ckanext-xloader/issues/22>`_, Express Loader is 35-50% faster than DataPusher.

 Robustness
 ----------

 DataPusher - one cause of failure was when casting cells to a guessed type.
 The type of a column was decided by looking at the values of only the first few rows.
 So if a column is mainly numeric or dates, but a string (like "N/A") comes later on, then this will cause the load to error at that point, leaving it half-loaded into DataStore.

-ckanext-shift - loads all the cells as text, before allowing the admin to convert columns to the types they want (using the Data Dictionary feature).
+Express Loader - loads all the cells as text, before allowing the admin to convert columns to the types they want (using the Data Dictionary feature).
 In future it could do automatic detection and conversion.

 Simpler queueing tech
 ----------------------

 DataPusher - job queue is done by ckan-service-provider which is bespoke, complicated and stores jobs in its own database (sqlite by default).

-ckanext-shift - job queue is done by RQ, which is simpler and is backed by Redis and allows access to the CKAN model.
+Express Loader - job queue is done by RQ, which is simpler and is backed by Redis and allows access to the CKAN model.
 You can also debug jobs easily using pdb.
 Job results are currently still stored in its own database, but the intention is to move this relatively small amount of data into CKAN's database, to reduce the complication of install.

 (The other obvious candidate is Celery, but we don't need its heavyweight architecture and its jobs are not debuggable with pdb.)